0xprinc/checks-while-hacks/README.md

           `require(_tokenOperator[msg.sender][_operator] != _approved)`.
 Example is `Axie` ERC721 Token.
 7. Chainlink's `latestRoundData()` is used, then there should be a check if the return value indicates old data.
 Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds).
 Also if any variable is used to make sure that the data is not outdated, then while using the two different price feeds, we have to make sure that these two price feeds are updated at comparable amounts of time other wise the differene between their update time will lead to unexpected changes.
 8. Different chains have different block mining time which poses a vulnerability when writing the same code for all the chains while relating the number of blocks and the timestamp.
+9. Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library

 ## External Calls